texttheater/produce/README.md

   right order.
 * Notices when inputs have changed and runs exactly those steps again that are needed to bring the outputs up to speed, no more or less.

+In addition, some build automation tools satisfy the following requirement (Produce currently doesn’t):

 * Intermediate files can be deleted without affecting up-to-dateness – if the outputs are newer than the inputs, the workflow will not be re-run.